huntt1/huntt1.github.io/Project2.md

 ### Data Analysis:
   For this project, I downloaded Baltimore Crime data from January 2012 to October 2018 from the Baltimore Police Department.
 I immediately removed the data from 2018 since it was not a full yearself.
 The remaining data set was 6 full years of Baltimore City Crime Data.

-  This was approximatly 337,000 crimes throughout the years which were sorted by year using SQL Query in a SpatiaLite Database by year and then sorted again to remove nonviolent crimes.
+  This was approximatly three hundred and thirty thousand crimes throughout the years which were sorted by year using SQL Query in a SpatiaLite Database by year and then sorted again to remove nonviolent crimes.
 At the end around sixty thousand crimes in the six year period fit the descritption i was looking for.
 A diamond grid of Baltimore City was created and crimes were counted in each polygon for each of the six years.
 This grid crime map was then made into a gif as is seen below.
 The dark purple is little to no crime and yellow is the high crime areas.

   Data was also removed that was recorded in a abnormal fashion not corresponding to where the actual crimes occured.
 This includes most hospitals and police stations.
 Previous to removal, these areas were hotspots on the crime density map.